-Research is an enhancement to your education and you can earn credit from the College as an acknowledgement of your hard work.
+Research is an enhancement to your education and you can earn credit from the College as an acknowledgment of your hard work.
 Researching as an undergrad can earn you more than experience, which is extremely valuable on it’s own.
 Often you’ll receive course credit as well, applied as a free or technical elective for research.

 NOTE: Courses described as Independent or Individual Study in your major can be used as a technical elective.
 You must sign up with a faculty sponsor/mentor as the instructor of record and each professor has a respective course reference number (CRN).